Bh-bts/mypushtak-demo/README.md

 - This command run the test in normal mode `pytest`
 - This command run the test in parallel mode `pytest -n 2`

+### Capture Screenshots on Test Failures
+Screenshots are automatically captured when a test fails and stored in the `screenshots` directory.

 ## Run Pustak Test using GitHub Actions

 ### Test Execution